 Tapered annual allowance

 These FAQs are for financial advisers only.
 They mustn't be distributed to, or relied on by, customers.
-They are based on our understanding of legislation at the date of publication.14 November 2016 Back to results
+They are based on our understanding of legislation at the date of publication.08 April 2021 Back to results

-Since 6 April 2016, there has been a reduced annual allowance for those with an ‘adjusted income’ of over £150,000.
-The reduction works by operating a £1 reduction in the annual allowance for every £2 of adjusted income above £150,000.
-So, those with an adjusted income of £210,000 or more in a tax year will have a £10,000 annual allowance for that tax year.
+This means the taper now works by operating a £1 reduction in the annual allowance for every £2 of adjusted income above £240,000, subject to a minimum annual allowance of £4,000.
+So, those with an adjusted income of £312,000 or more in a tax year will have a £4,000 annual allowance for that tax year.

-However, if an individual’s ‘threshold income’ is no more than £110,000 they will not be subject to the tapered annual allowance.
+However, if an individual’s ‘threshold income’ is no more than £200,000 they will not be subject to the tapered annual allowance.”

-Broadly, it includes all taxable earnings and all pension contributions less certain reliefs.
+Broadly, it includes all taxable income and all pension savings less certain reliefs.
 To expand on this, adjusted income can be calculated as follows:

-Step 1 : Calculate income on which the individual is charged tax for the tax year, less certain reliefs which they are entitled during the tax year.
+Step 1: Calculate income on which the individual is charged tax for the tax year, less certain reliefs which they are entitled during the tax year.
+This amount is known as ‘net income’.
+It’s important to note that this term doesn’t mean the same thing as income after income tax has been deducted.

 Reliefs deducted include share losses, excess tax relief on personal contributions to a net pay scheme (where contributions couldn’t be deducted from payroll by employer perhaps because there was insufficient income from which to pay the contribution amount), tax relief given on a personal pension contribution following a claim made by an individual, certain gifts to charity.
 A full list of reliefs can be found in s.24 of the Income Taxes Act 2007.

-Step 5 : Add the value of any employer contributions being paid to any type of pension arrangement in a tax year.
+Step 5: Add the value of any employer contributions being paid to any type of pension arrangement in a tax year.
 This also includes any employer contributions made as a result of a salary sacrifice arrangement.
-For a defined benefit scheme, this is the amount of accrual for the tax year (the pension input amount – see https://www.gov.uk/hmrc-internal-manuals/pensions-tax-manual/ptm053300) less any employee ‘net pay’ contributions (as step 3).
+For a defined benefit scheme, this is the amount of accrual for the tax year (the pension input amount – see https://www.gov.uk/hmrc-internal-manuals/pensions-tax-manual/ptm053300(Opens new window)) less any employee ‘net pay’ contributions (as step 3).

-- Calculate total earnings subject to income tax.
-(This should be gross earnings less any employee contributions to an occupational pension scheme that are deducted from pay).
+- Calculate total income subject to income tax.
+(This should exclude any employee contributions to an occupational pension scheme that are deducted from pay).

 - Add in any employee contributions to an occupational pension scheme that are deducted from pay (yes – you are adding back in the same amount you have just deducted in the bullet point above!).